pascalpp/pascal.com/src/routes/diary/2023-10-08-leaflet-experiment/page.md

 ## Save the user's location for subsequent visits

 Asking the user's location on every visit can be annoying.
-We can save the user's location in local storage and use that to set the map's view if it exists.
+We can save the user's coordinates in local storage and use that to set the map's view if it exists.

 ```typescript
 function onLocationGranted(loc: GeolocationPosition) {